 Every year, nearly 1.5 million Medicare beneficiaries receive care from hospices in this country, reports NHPCO.
 Hospice and palliative care programs provide pain management, symptom control, psychosocial support, and spiritual care to patients and their family caregivers when a cure is not possible.

-Hospice of Central New York & the Finger Lakes offers materials, resources and information to individuals and organizations in our community to help increase understanding about Hospice of CNY and how important this local healthcare service can be.
+Hospice of Central New York & the Finger Lakes offers materials, resources and information to individuals and organizations in our community to help increase understanding about Hospice and how important this local healthcare service can be.

 Need to know more information about Hospice talks or resource materials?
 You can give us a call at 315-634-1100.